RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 ### Customize conversation history

-The SDK automatically manages the conversation history and you can customize the followings.
+The SDK automatically manages the conversation history, and you can customize the following.

 **Whether to include history.** In `src/prompts/chat/config.json`, configure `completion.include_history`.
 If `true`, the history will be inserted into the prompt to let LLM aware of the conversation history.